sysdiglabs/terraform-aws-secure-for-cloud/examples/organizational/README.md

 # Sysdig Secure for Cloud in AWS<br/>[ Example :: Shared Organizational Trail ]

-Deploy Sysdig Secure for Cloud sharing the Trail within an organization.
+Deploy Sysdig Secure for Cloud using an Organizational Cloudtrail that will fetch events from all organization member accounts (and the managed one too).

 * In the **management account**
   * An Organizational Cloutrail will be deployed  (with required S3,SNS)